getify/You-Dont-Know-JS/async & performance/ch4.md

 ### Multiple Iterators

 It may appear from the syntactic usage that when you use an *iterator* to control a generator, you're controlling the declared generator function itself.
-But there's a subtlety that easy to miss: each time you construct an *iterator*, you are implicitly constructing an instance of the generator which that *iterator* will control.
+But there's a subtlety that's easy to miss: each time you construct an *iterator*, you are implicitly constructing an instance of the generator which that *iterator* will control.

 You can have multiple instances of the same generator running at the same time, and they can even interact: